Thursday, 28 June 2018

 It had a terrace shaded by white market umbrellas, as well as a large inner room which was still full of diners, although it was nearly 2 pm.

-We sat outside to enjoy our coffee with a scrap of bread and steak left over from last night at Issoire.
+We sat outside to enjoy our coffee, with a scrap of bread and steak left over from last night’s dinner at Issoire.

 Then we pushed on through the village, gradually rising until we crossed the main road and continued to meander through the quiet fields.

-The road was bitumen but hardly wider than a walkers’ path.
+The road was bitumen but did not look wide enough for two cars to pass each other, and judging by the lack of traffic, it was possible that such a need had never arisen.
 In the distance we could see the smooth, dark mound of le Gros Turluron, the hill that stands guard over the village of Billom, which was our destination for the day.

 Descending a little, we passed through St-Julien-de-Coppel, a pretty little place with a monastery and a square with a bar, sadly deceased.